Demographics of Japan: Historical overview

+In July 2000, the population consisted of 47,062,743 households, with 78.7% in urban areas.
+Japan has a high population density of 329.5 people per square kilometer.
+There are 1,523 persons per square kilometer of habitable land.

-Japan dropped from the 5th most populous country in the world to 6th in 1964, 7th in 1978, 8th in 1990, to 9th in 1998, to 10th in the early 21st century, 11th in 2020, and to 12th in 2023.
+Japan dropped steadily from the 5th most populous country in the world to the 12th over the period of 1964 to 2023.
 Between 2010 to 2015, Japan's population shrank by almost a million, and Japan lost a half-million in 2022 alone.
 The number of Japanese citizens decreased by 801,000 to 122,423,038 in 2022 from a year earlier, which was the most severe decrease and the first time all 47 prefectures have suffered a decline since the launch of the poll in 1968.
 In early 2010, Japan's population reached 128,057,352.
 In the 2010s, the long-lasting effects of Japanese economic crisis during the Great Recession strongly slowed down immigration rates in Japan.

-In March 2011, Japan suffered from triple disaster, such as earthquake, tsunami, and nuclear disaster, that resulted in 20,000 deaths, a reduction of about 1.39 years in the average life expectancy, a decrease in birth rates, and the steepest decrease in immigration rates since 1923 and Chernobyl disaster in 1986.
+In March 2011, Japan was hit by an earthquake and tsunami, which caused the meltdown of the Fukushima nuclear plant.
+These disasters resulted in 20,000 deaths, a reduction of about 1.39 years in the average life expectancy, a decrease in birth rates, and the steepest decrease in immigration rates since the Chernobyl disaster in 1986.

 From January 2020 to the end of September 2021 and as a direct effect of COVID-19 pandemic, Japan registered at least 112,000 excess deaths, a reduction of about 2.6 years in the average life expectancy, a noticeable decrease in birth rates and a marked decrease in immigration rates.
-The overall effect was a record population decline of 798,214 persons in that year, although the excess mortality rate for all causes has been estimated at between 100,000 and 130,000 deaths.
+The overall effect was a record population decline of 798,214 persons in that year.
+The excess mortality rate for all causes has been estimated at between 100,000 and 130,000 deaths.
 It is the largest population decline recorded since World War I (1914–1918), Spanish flu pandemic (1918–1920), Great Kanto earthquake (1923), Showa Recession and Depression of 1930s, and Asia-Pacific War in World War II (1937–1945).

-According to a demographic study conducted by Japanese Ministry of Internal Affairs and Communications, the Japanese population, including foreign residents, declined from 128 million people in 2010 to 124.3 million people in 2023, with a decrease of almost 511,000 people in one year.
+A 2023 demographic study found that the Japanese population, including foreign residents, declined from 128 million people in 2010 to 124.3 million people in 2023, with a decrease of almost 511,000 people in one year.

 Population

 Census

 Japan collects census information every five years, with censuses conducted by the Statistics Bureau of the Ministry of Internal Affairs.
-The latest population census reflects the situation as of 2020.
+The latest population census reflects the situation in 2020.